tenmax/poppy/README.md

 4. toMap
 5. DataFrame.to(DataSink dataSink)

-The first two methods overriding the *java.util.Iterable* iterface.
+The first two methods are provided from *java.util.Iterable* interface.
 So you can use `for(T t: dataFrame)` to iterate through the dataframe.

-`toList` and `toMap` provide a quick methods to output dataframe to a collection.
-Both provide the reflection version, which export the data by the JavaBean conversion. `toMap` ues the `groupby` method to define the key of map.
+`toList` and `toMap` provide quick methods to output dataframe to collections.
+Both provide the list version and reflection version.
+The later exports the data by the [JavaBean conventions](https://en.wikipedia.org/wiki/JavaBeans). `toMap` method should define grouping columns by `groupby` method to define the key of map.

-The latest version provide the most flexible version of output.
-It also allow output the result directly in the multi-threaded context.
-It offers the best level of parallel to output the data to destination, just like Hadoop does.
+The latest version provides the most flexible version of output.
+Th results are called back directly in the multi-threaded context, offering the best level of parallelism to output the results to destination, just like Hadoop does.

 # Operations

 ## Project
 Project is the same as `select` in SQL.
-Project map one column to another name, or merge multiple columns to one column.
-We use SQL statement as analogy example.
+Project maps one column to another name, or merges multiple columns to one column.
+In the following example, we use SQL as analogy to explain each operation.

 *SQL*